What EPC Rating Do You Need for a Heat Pump?

 Why a Better EPC Still Matters

 Just because there is no minimum EPC requirement does not mean the rating is irrelevant.
-In fact, your EPC rating — or more precisely, the insulation levels it reflects — has a major impact on heat pump performance.
+Your EPC rating has a major impact on heat pump performance.

 Heat pumps achieve their best efficiency when delivering heat at lower flow temperatures — 35 to 45 degrees Celsius.
 But this only works if your home retains heat well.
-A poorly insulated home may need higher flow temperatures to stay warm, which reduces the heat pump's coefficient of performance (COP) from a potential 3.5 to 4.0 down to 2.5 to 3.0.
+A poorly insulated home may need higher flow temperatures, which reduces the COP from a potential 3.5 to 4.0 down to 2.5 to 3.0 — translating directly to higher electricity bills.
+Homeowners who also install solar panels to generate their own electricity get the biggest benefit when their heat pump is running at peak efficiency.

 EPC Ratings by Property Type